 GitHub's permission scopes don't allow us to specify fine-grained read/write permissions, which means we need read/write for your entire repo to enable our code analysis.

 Specifically, write access to your repo allows us to create a webhook that notifies us of relevant events (i.e., push events, new branches, merges, etc).
-It also allows us to post comments on commits and pull requests on your behalf.
+It also allows us to post comments on commits on your behalf.